intel/intel-extension-for-tensorflow/examples/quantize_inception_v3/README.md

 ### CPU

-It's recommended to run the example on the Intel® Xeon® which supports Intel® Deep Learning Boost or Intel® Advanced Matrix Extensions.
+It's recommended to run the example on the Intel® Xeon® processors, which supports Intel® Deep Learning Boost or Intel® Advanced Matrix Extensions.

-Without the hardware features above for AI workloads, the performance speedup with FP32 will not be increased much, such as only 1.x.
+Without the hardware features above for AI workloads, the performance speedup with FP32 will not be increased much.

 #### Check Intel® Deep Learning Boost